 How is the market going to address the legitimate needs and trust, how is the market going to do the trust building that is necessary for ordinary Internet users?
 And maybe that could also be your closing statement.

->> I think there are appropriate areas for problem solving and although the desire to keep traffic from crossing national boundaries when it does not need to has huge security benefits.
+>> BILL WOODCOCK: I think there are appropriate areas for problem solving and although the desire to keep traffic from crossing national boundaries when it does not need to has huge security benefits.
 I think that end to end security is the better solution to that problem, right.
-Securing data cryptographically both while it is in transit and at rest solves this problem in a broad and generic way whereas keeping traffic local has economic benefits that make many other things possible, right.
-So these are kind of orthogonal, they're orthogonal issues that have these sort of collateral benefits because they're good practices, but fundamentally personal privacy and security, I would say, is a job for cryptography rather than a job for routing infrastructure.
+Securing data cryptographically both while it is in transit and while it is at rest solves this problem in a broad and generic way whereas keeping traffic local has economic benefits that make many other things possible, right.
+So these are kind of orthogonal, they're orthogonal issues that have these sort of collateral benefits because they're good practices, but fundamentally personal privacy and security, I would say, is a job for cryptography rather than a job for the routing infrastructure.

->> I will just, I think the regulations should, regulators should be facilitators.
+>> MOHAMED EL BASHIR: I will just, I think the regulations should, regulators should be facilitators.
 I mean we lead the industry really to put the standards and see how to implement things.

-The thing is we are seeing intervention in terms of from security and Internet inscription is one example where the exam elf where technical communities are taking a lead now under revelations in terms of ensuring the customer trust, it's till there in the Internet and I think that is critically important, really for the future of the Internet and ensuring that users are trusting the network.
+But I think it’s currently, what we are seeing is intervention in terms of, from security and end-to-end encryption is one example where the where the technical communities are taking a lead now, after recent Snowden revelations in terms of ensuring the customer trust, it's still there in the Internet and I think that is critically important, really for the future of the Internet and ensuring that users are trusting the network.

-The industry is doing the work now, I don't think there is -- definitely there will be a role for government and regulators in this area, but not leading role.
+The industry is doing the work now, I don't think there is -- definitely there will be a role for government and regulators in this area, but not a leading role.

 Thank you.

->> I think I would like to conclude with, you know, one of the famous slogans given by my family this would be a less government, more government.
-So I -- my solution would be in certain situation if there is a sufficient competition is there, then it is going to take care about subscriber interest.
+>> MANOJ KUMAR MISRA: I think I would like to conclude with, you know, one of the favourite slogans given by my minister.
+This would be “less government, more governance”.
+So I -- my solution would be such a situation if there is a sufficient competition is there, then it is going to take care about subscriber interest.
 I mean the customer interest is there.

-If there is not, then certainly there will be some site of over regulation to be there.
-To take the internet.
-There are certain regulations there which need to be taken into the account which may be happens in the wide segment which can be borrowed but all the things is depend on the level of competition.
+If there is not, then certainly there will be some kind of oversight regulation to be there, to manage, to take the interest there.
+There are certain regulations there which need to be taken into the account which may be happens in the wide segment which can be borrowed but all the things depend on the level of competition.

-So my answer, if there is significant regulation and competition is there, there will be little need for any kind of hard regulation.
+So my answer would be that, if there is sufficient competition there, there will be little need for any kind of hard regulation.

 Thank you.